 PGA Tour events extend beyond Sunday when the weather or other course conditions make it impossible to complete a 72-hole tournament by the planned finish.
 The PGA Tour wants to complete 72 holes if at all possible, so they'll go to Monday to do so.

-The last time a PGA Tour event went to an unplanned Monday finish was the 2021 Northern Trust event, forced to Monday because of storms from a hurricane remnants.
-Before then, the 2019 Mayakoba Golf Classic went to a Monday finish as a trio of players were unable to finish before sundown on Sunday.
+The last time a PGA Tour event went to an unplanned Monday finish was the 2023 AT&T Pebble Beach Pro-Am, forced to Monday because of storms on the Monterey peninsula.
+Before then, the 2022 The Players Championship went to a Monday finish as a result of storms forcing half the field to finish the event on Monday.